euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 The main goal of JyNI is compatibility with NumPy and SciPy, since these extensions are of most scientific importance.
 Since NumPy has dependencies on several other extensions, we will have to ensure compatibility with these extensions first.
-Among these are ctypes and datetime (see previous section).
-In order to support ctypes, we will have to support the ``PyWeakRef`` object.
+Among these are ctypes and datetime – see previous section for a ctypes example and [JyNI_ESCP13]_ for a datetime example.

 Cross-Platform support